Do You Need A Deposit To Remortgage?

 two people sat down at table discussing paperwork

-If you are currently in the process of a remortgage or perhaps are just deciding if you should have one, then you may have many questions about this.
+In the process of a remortgage?
+Then you may have many questions about how they work.
 No matter what your situation is, knowing the ins and outs of remortgaging can be useful moving forward.

 As a mortgage broking firm, one of the questions that we get asked consistently is whether you need to put down a deposit for a remortgage on your property.